-See http://www.iu.edu/~bulletin/iub/general-education/2013-2014/index.shtml for updated reguirements and a complete list of course options.
+See http://bulletins.iu.edu/iub/college/2016-2017/degree-requirements/index.shtml for updated reguirements and a complete list of course options.
+Please note the Mathematical Modeling and Natural and Mathematical common ground requirements are satisfied by the Bachelor of Science in Environmental Science (BSES) major requirements.